 - 5 km

 - 73 km

 - Sapporo City

 Things to Do

 Here are some of the other many activities on offer within easy reach of the chalet.
 Please do contact our dedicated concierge team to arrange any of the activities below, or visit our dedicated concierge page, if you’d like to find out more.

 Famed for fresh seafood and flourishing gourmet dining scenes, Niseko Village and Hirafu Village are home to an eclectic choice of restaurants offering Japanese and international cuisines.
-Discerning diners have three Michelin-star restaurants to choose from, Rakuichi Soba in Niseko Village, and Kamimura and Ichumura in Hirafu, all serving exceptionally fine Japanese fare.
+Discerning diners have world-class restaurants to choose from, Rakuichi Soba in Niseko Village, and Kamimura and Ichimura in Hirafu, all serving exceptionally fine Japanese fare.

 For a bespoke elevated dining experience, Niseko Gourmet can arrange for a special meal to be cooked in your own chalet by one of Japan’s finest chefs.
 From a traditional sushi bar to an intimate sukiyaki meal, this is indulgence to the next level.
 Gourmet food delivery and grocery shopping are also offered in case you prefer to self-cater.